ivan-sincek/xss-catcher/README.md

 <style>div { background-image: url('https://target.com/transfer.php?recipient=eve&amount=9000'); }</style>
 ```

-Example above will send an HTTP GET request to a target server in the victim's name with user-defined parameters in a query string (i.e. in a URL).
+Payload above will send an HTTP GET request to a target server in the victim's name with user-defined parameters in a query string (i.e., in a URL).

 ### CSRF Templates

-Copy all the content from [\\templates\\](https://github.com/ivan-sincek/xss-catcher/tree/master/templates) to your server's web root directory (e.g. to \\xampp\\htdocs\\ on XAMPP).
+Copy all the content from [\\templates\\](https://github.com/ivan-sincek/xss-catcher/tree/master/templates) to your server's web root directory (e.g., to \\xampp\\htdocs\\ on XAMPP).

 You can also use this simple Python3 one-liner to start a local web server from a specified directory: